-The miracle of Chanukah revolves around a single-day-supply of olive oil burning for eight days during the rededication of the Holy Temple in Jerusalem (Bet HaMikdash), after Maccabees liberated Israel from the occupation by the Seleucid empire.
+The miracle of Chanukah revolves around a single-day-supply of olive oil burning for eight days during the rededication of the Holy Temple in Jerusalem (Bet HaMikdash), after Maccabees liberated Israel from the occupation by the Greco-Syrian Seleucid empire.

-With respect to the miracle of oil, this combination of potential infinitude and finitude expressed itself in the oil burning and not burning at the same time.
+With respect to the miracle of the oil, this combination of potential infinitude and finitude expressed itself in the oil burning and not burning at the same time.
 The miracle was that the infinite expressed itself in the finite.

 In physics, we speak of systems and states.
 Whereas in classical (Newtonian) physics, a system can be in one state in any given moment in time, in quantum physics, a system can be in a pure state, or in a superposition of states.